 CARI.net Bandwidth Usage Policy

-Each new CARI.net server comes with a dedicated 100 Mbps port and includes 32,400 GB monthly bandwidth.
-This has not always been the case so if you have one of our older servers with a lower bandwidth plan, you might want to consider upgrading to one of our new servers.
-All servers are connected to our 100% Cisco-switched network.
+Every new CARI.net server comes with a dedicated 100 Mbps port and includes 10 TB monthly bandwidth.
 Bandwidth/Throughput billing is done on average usage, and not on peak usage.
 Should you exceed your included bandwidth, we will only bill you for the amount you go over.

 You are responsible for ALL bandwidth to and from your server, which is measured from the switch port your server is connected to.
 If you control multiple servers and do not want to be billed for traffic between them, please consider purchasing a server cluster which will allow for more flexible bandwidth options.

 We take “snapshots” of the data rate of each server’s switch port every 5 minutes.
 These snapshots are added together for a period of 30 days.
 The total bandwidth used is divided by the number of snapshots taken to determine the average, or “billable” bandwidth usage.

 An “overage” is when the billable bandwidth usage exceeds the amount of bandwidth available in the server’s monthly plan.

 Overages are measured in tiers of 1 Mbps (324 GB) and cost $60 per tier.
 If your plan is for 4 Mbps and your average usage from the past 30 days is measured at 5.36 Mbps, your account will be charged for two “overage” tiers at $60 each.
 Each additional tier is good for 30 days, so you will not be billed further if your usage remains within that tier.
 However, if your average usage at the end of the 30 days is still at that level and has not dropped, you will be billed for the tier again.
 That tier will be good for another 30 days.